 Parks Phase 1 &ndash The nine park sites under this phase are all substantially complete.
 LMDC is awaiting submission of final invoices with proper documentation materials from the NYCDPR.
-Parks Phase 2 - The current status of the parks is as follows: CaVaLa construction is complete, and a ribbon cutting ceremony was held on November 12, 2009; Washington Market construction documents are out to bid; James Madison parks construction contractor was selected and has been registered with the Comptroller&rsquos office, work should commence in 2nd quarter, 2010; Collect Pond Park had designs approved; SDR Hester Street Playground held a ground breaking on August 6, 2009 and work is on-going in the 1st quarter 2010; Battery Park Carousel has selected a group of pre-approved contractors for work, contractor approval was provided by LMDC in the 1st quarter 2010; Pike/Allen&rsquos new scope has been approved and test pits and traffic counts were performed during the 4th Quarter, 2009, an EA was approved by the Board and PA has been sent to SHPO for their approval; and Louise Nevelson Plaza&rsquos excavation is complete and project is expected to be completed by 3rd Quarter 2010.
+Parks Phase 2 - The current status of the parks is as follows: CaVaLa construction is complete, and a ribbon cutting ceremony was held on November 12, 2009; Washington Market construction is 99% complete; James Madison is 20% complete; Collect Pond Park had designs approved; SDR Hester Street Playground held a Ribbon cutting on June 17, 2010; Battery Park Carousel just started mobilization and is 5% complete; Pike/Allen&rsquos is 15% complete; and Louise Nevelson Plaza&rsquos opened to the public in the 4th quarter 2010, and final project completion is expected in the 1st quarter with a ribbon cutting ceremony in March or April.

-This Report Period Cumulative Actual Total / Expected Expected Low Mod Total Low Mod Total of Public Facilities 0 0 0 0/0 0/0 28/14 of Non-business Organizations 0 0 0 0/0 0/0 6/1 of Persons benefitting 0 0 0 127802/65592 51038/91934 840000/176797
+This Report Period Cumulative Actual Total / Expected

+Total Total

+of Public Facilities 0 28/14

+of Non-business Organizations 0 6/1

+of Linear feet of Public Improvement 0 0/0